 Staff Research projects Publications Laboratories

-ZOI is a memeber of the Polish National Laboratory for Photonics and Quantum Technologies (NLPQT) which is placed on the Polish Research Infrastructure roadmap (with Tomasz Szoplik as the Leader of ZOI in NLPQT).
+ZOI includes several laboratories.
+We are equipped e.g. with a vacuum PVD thin layer evaporator with an electron beam, an electron microscope, and scanning SNOM and AFM microscopes.
+ZOI is a member of the Polish National Laboratory for Photonics and Quantum Technologies (NLPQT) which is placed on the Polish Research Infrastructure roadmap.
+Prof. dr hab.
+Tomasz Szoplik is the Leader of ZOI in NLPQT.

-Information Optics Department consists of the following research groups:
+The Information Optics Department consists of the following research groups:

 - Nanophotonics (dr hab.
 Tomasz Antosiewicz) - in our research group, we explore how the spatial formation of matter at the nanometer scale affects its interaction with light and how these phenomena can be used to build more efficient devices.
 Our research is part of the development of functional metamaterials and nanophotonics.

 - Superresolution and computational imaging (dr hab.
 Rafał Kotyński) - we research indirect imaging methods including single-pixel imaging as well as the theory of compressive sensing.
 We are also working on superresolution, in particular on the imaging properties of layered optical metamaterials.

 - Functional Materials (dr Tomasz Stefaniuk) - research conducted at our group price is linked to the concept of nanostructured optical materials.
 This is a class of materials with unique optical properties resulting from the nanostructurization process and which go beyond the properties of component materials.

 - Plasmonics (dr Piotr Wróbel) - the group is focused on the design, modelling, fabrication, and measurements of plasmonic structures, as well as on the development of fabrication technologies and measurement techniques of these structures.